22soulfan/WhirlyOS/README.md

 ---
 ## Desktop Environments
+> **Copyright Notice:** NotebookOS is renamed to SeaWave to prevent confusion with NotebookLM.
 > **Note:** Only AstraShell is the desktop edition to be based on ElementaryOS since Pantheon may not work on Debian.

 | **Edition Name** | **Desktop Environment** | **Inspired By** | **Notes** | **Why This Name?** | **Min.
 Specs (amd64)** |